- When am I vested with TRF?

-No, FMLA service is not creditable toward retirement; however, in some cases it may be used to count toward vesting.
+Generally, FMLA service is not creditable towards retirement; however, in some cases it may be used to count towards vesting.

 Yes, but only if your teaching service or four-year college training was interrupted by military service.
 In order to evaluate this, TRF requires a copy of your DD214 and college transcripts from before and after your military service.

 - I taught many years ago.
 How do I find out if I have money in a retirement account?

 Contact the TRF office to verify if you have an account balance.

 - I haven’t taught in several years.
 How do I withdraw the money from my Annuity Savings Account (ASA)?

 If you are not vested, which means you have less than 10 years of service, and do not plan to return to teaching in Indiana, you may withdraw the balance of your ASA.
 To receive a distribution, you can log in to your TRF Interactive account to initiate your request for a distribution.
 You can also call (888) 286-3544 to initiate a distribution request via phone with a customer service representative.
 We are available Monday through Friday from 8 a.m. to 8 p.m.
 EST. If you are vested, which means you have at least 10 years of service, have terminated from employment after June 30, 2009, and have been inactive for at least 30 days, you may withdraw your ASA balance without forfeiting your monthly pension benefit.